buddyboss/buddyboss-platform/src/readme.txt

 * Forums - Fixed 404 error when paginating 'My Discussions' on user profile page
 * Forums - Fixed URL conflict between 'Subscriptions' tab and plugin 'WooCommerce Subscriptions'
 * Groups - Fixed 'New Group' and 'Delete Group' not working from admin in multisite
+* Groups - Fixed organizer of sub-group unable to send invites if not organizer of parent group
 * LearnDash - Fixed creating a LearnDash group with a social group with Messages disabled

 = 1.3.2 =